cozy-labs/cozy-light/README.md

 So we decided to provide a ligther architecture.
 That way anyone could deploy Cozy applications on their hardware.
-Of course, you lost some features on the way like synchronization, auth management, powerful indexing capabilities, app isolation and better realtime management.
+Of course, you lost some features on the way like synchronization, auth management, more performant indexing, app isolation and better realtime management.

 *Why auth management is not included?*

 For the first publication of Cozy Light we wanted to make it as lean as possible.
 Self hosting platform like Yunohost or arkOS already manages auth for the installed app.
-So we prefer to let that them do the work (a simple proxy server like Nginx or Apache is good too for that).
+So we prefer to let the work to be done by another application (a simple proxy server like Nginx or Apache is good too for that).

 *Why don't you handle https?*

-Not sure that it's a good thing.
 We prefer you put Cozy behind a proxy like on Nginx or Apache.
 Then you could set HTTPS on that proxy.
-If many people find an usage where it's useful, we'll think about adding this support.
+If many people think it should be integrated to the platform we'll do something about it.

 *Why don't you propose CalDAV/CarDAV synchronization?*